sonofbossman/sonofbossman/README.md

 - Automation tools for infrastructure management
 - Real-time backend systems

-### 💡 Fun Fact
+### ⚡ Fun Fact

-I once led a team that restored banking services to a region-wide ATM outage—before lunch.
+I can explain ATM monitoring tools to you in plain English… or over jollof rice and suya 😄.

 ---